BrijendraMNNIT/EnhancedFNCSApplicationPatch/README.md

 # download our FNCS version of ns-3 which consists of enhanced FNCS application patch
 git clone https://github.com/BrijendraMNNIT/EnhancedFNCSApplicationPatch.git

-# the "allinone" package contains ns-3 utilities we do not use;
 # we begin our install from the ns-3.26 directory
 cd ns-3.26